ocrmypdf/OCRmyPDF/docs/installation.rst

 where /c/Users/sampleuser is a Unix representation of the Windows path C:\\Users\\sampleuser, assuming a user named "sampleuser" is running ocrmypdf on a file in their home directory, and the files "test.pdf" and "output.pdf" are in the sampleuser folder.
 The Windows user must have read and write permissions.

+`Bash on Ubuntu on Windows <https://github.com/Microsoft/BashOnWindows>`_ should also be a viable route for running the OCRmyPDF Docker container.

 Installing HEAD revision from sources
 -------------------------------------